MIT Sloan Fellows MBA Program

-Upon acceptance into the program, all students intending to apply for loans, including international students, must submit the MIT Graduate Loan Application form to MIT Student Financial Services.
+Upon acceptance into the program, all students intending to apply for loans, including international students, must submit the MIT Graduate Information Finance Form (GIFF).

 Additional funding sources

 As a sponsor of the Forté Foundation, MIT Sloan is committed to the advancement of women in leadership.
-The MIT Sloan Fellows program shares this commitment and offers Forté Foundation fellowships each year to outstanding female candidates who demonstrate leadership in their community, academic institution, and/or place of work.
-All female applicants to the MIT Sloan Fellows program are automatically considered for these partial-tuition awards.
+The MIT Sloan Fellows MBA shares this commitment and offers Forté Foundation fellowships each year to outstanding female candidates who demonstrate leadership in their community, academic institution, and/or place of work.
+All female applicants to the MIT Sloan Fellows MBA are automatically considered for these partial-tuition awards.

-The Nippon Foundation’s International Fellowship provides Japanese nationals working in the public or private sectors opportunities to further studies in overseas educational institutions.
+The Nippon Foundation’s International Fellowship provides Japanese nationals working in the public or private sector opportunities to further studies in overseas educational institutions.